 When you learn to read and write, you begin the process of opening up information that is available all around us.
 Whether it is reading books, being able to write a shopping list, learning a new skill or writing the lyrics of a song.
 By helping your child learn to read you are preparing them first for school, then for work.
-Thorough teaching of phonics translates to fluent reading and writing skills as they learn to read.
+Thorough teaching of phonics translates to fluent reading and writing skills.
 Early literacy skills support life skills.
 Children who learn to read early tend to gain an adult reading age early and are better prepared for testing throughout their school life.

 There are a lot of facts to teach so using an appropriate reading programme that allows you to monitor progress helps.
 As your child begins to learn to read you can keep track of what to teach, when to teach it and how to teach it.
 You will also be given a means of monitoring progress and keeping track of what is left to learn.
-This website will give you a chance to buy an efficient ‘Learn to Read’ program that concentrates on the assimilation of the facts.
-As your child begins to learn to read, this book will help you to recognize what you need to concentrate on most at each stage and gives you tips on teaching and memory.
+This website will give you a chance to buy an efficient reading course that concentrates on the assimilation of the facts.
+As your child begins to learn to read, this book will help you to recognise what you need to concentrate on most at each stage and gives you tips on teaching and memory.
 Buy this reading and phonics course here.

 © www.teachreading.info 2013